jmvirta/ObjectShape/README.md

 # ObjectShape
-This repository contains R-code related to the article "New M-estimator of the leading principal component" by Virta (2025).
+This repository contains R-code related to the article _New M-estimator of the leading principal component_ by Virta (2025).

 The manuscript proposes a novel measure of shape for data residing in an arbitrary metric space.
 The measure is computed as a ratio of certain moments of interpoint distances and its value describes the shape of the distribution in a specific way illustrated in Theorem 2.1 and Section 3 of the article.

-All code is in R and requires the packages (add here).
+All code is in R.

 The code files are: